Soller, Truly is a Special Place

 Port de Soller still has an active fishing community and it is an amazing experience to watch the fisher boats return from their day at sea in the afternoon followed by swarms of screeching seagulls.
 It is also worth watching them sort though the different kinds of fish in their catch and then unload the fish in boxes.
 You may buy the fish either in the market hall in Soller or eat it in many of the local restaurants.

-Soller is a regular destination for us and has become the ultimate place for us to stay on Mallorca.
+Soller is a regular destination for us and has become the best place for us to stay on Mallorca with kids.
 My next few posts will contain our favourite walks and hiking tours in and around Soller.
 I hope you will enjoy them…